civctp2/civctp2/Apolyton CTP2 Source Code_Readme.txt

 to your include directories path, and

 C:\DXSDK\Lib
+C:\DXSDK\Samples\C++\DirectShow\BaseClasses\Debug_Unicode

 to your lib directories path.

 Note that the project files have been updated to link the code with DirectX 9.0.
-It has not been tested whether this may break linkage to older version of DirectX.
+It has not been tested whether this may break linkage to older versions of DirectX.

 In order to build, you need an environment variable named CDKDIR on your computer.
 In Windows XP/2000, go to Control Panel->System->Environment Variables, and add it, with it's value set to <your source path>/ctp2/bin, the directory with bison, flex, and other miscellaneous utilities in it.